 Weymouth Business Exchange (WEBX) This is a referral-based networking group meeting three times a month for breakfast in Weymouth Pavilion Theatre, and it follows a format similar to a BNI meeting.
 Visit their website for more information.

 WiRE Dorset Network A Dorset branch of WiRE (Women in Rural Enterprise) launched towards the end of 2016.
 The group meets monthly in the Wimborne area and it’s open to all women, particularly those involved with a rural enterprise.
 To find out more join the WiRE Dorset Facebook Group.

 Young Executive Club Since 2009 this group has been providing networking opportunities for up and coming professionals, aged under 35.
 The club website seems quite out of date, as it references events in 2014 and 2015.
 However, its Twitter account is active.

 Zing networking and support group.
 Visited and reviewed June 2016.
-Thisgroup is aimed at new and very small businesses in the Weymouth and Portland area.
-It meets on the third Thursday of the month.
+This group is aimed at new and very small businesses in the Weymouth and Portland area.
+However, it's taking a break from June 2017.
 Click here to see the Facebook Page.